 3.2.4.
 Underground Sanitary Sewer System Leakage

 Not all, yet many sanitary sewer systems leak, causing underground exfiltration (exiting) of sewage from the system.
-Underground exfiltration of sewage, in and of itself, does not threaten beneficial uses.
 Exfiltrated sewage that remains in the underground infrastructure trench and/or the soil matrix, and that does not discharge into waters of the State (surface water or groundwater) may not threaten beneficial uses.

 Underground exfiltrated sewage may threaten beneficial uses if discharged to waters of the State.
 Exfiltrated sewage that discharges to groundwater may impact beneficial uses of groundwater and pollute groundwater supply.
 Additionally, exfiltrated sewage may enter into a compromised underground drainage conveyance system that discharges into a water of the United States, or into groundwater that is hydrologically connected to (feeds into) a water of the United States, thus potentially causing: (1) a Clean Water Act violation, (2) threat and impact to beneficial uses, and/or (3) surface water pollution.